chuck-h/RainbowC/RainbowC/ricardian/rainbow.contracts.md

 ---

 The {{nowrap owner}} agrees to remove {{quantity}} from circulation, taken from their own account.
-If configuration bearer_redeem is true, any owner may execute; if false, only the issuer may retire tokens.
+If configuration redeem_locked_until is in the past, any owner may execute; if not, only the issuer may retire tokens.

 A proportionate number of staking tokens are transferred from the stake_to escrow account to {{owner}}'s account